0Ankit0/LMS/docs/13-Student-Management-System.md

 # 13. Student Management System (SMS) Features

-This document details features that are central to the Student Management System aspect of the application, focusing on user roles, profiles, and instructor tools.
+This document details features that are central to the Student Management System aspect of the application, focusing on user roles, profiles, and instructor tools, all contributing to the comprehensive student lifecycle management.

 ## 1. Core User Roles